pecheylauren02/my-safari/README.md

      - navigate easily between pages

 - User Story 2: As a booking company on behalf of travellers I want to:
+     - find out general information about the Safari and what they offer, to relay to my clients
+     - find out the cost of the accommodation to relay to my clients
+     - contact the administration if I have any questions or want to book on behalf of my clients

-- User Story 3:
+- User Story 3: As a hotel staff member I want to:
+     - navigate easily between pages so I can assist clients
+     - easily access information if the client has questions

-These user stories gave me a clear scope for the website and enabled me to stay on track with the project, preventing scope issues at a later stage after the coding process.
+These user stories gave me a clear scope for the website and enabled me to stay on track with the project, preventing scope issues like scope creep at a later stage after the coding process.

 ## Design, Layout and Structure
 The design, layout and structure was consistent across all pages for certain elements, such as the colour palette for headings, paragraphs and backgrounds, the design of the navigation bar and footer and the social links.
 However, the layout of each page was slightly different, to allow users to differentiate between different pages easily.
 On each page, I incorporated a lot of visual content, such as eye-catching images, bold colours and a video.